duyvuleo/Transformer-DyNet/README.md

 # An Implementation of [Transformer](http://papers.nips.cc/paper/7181-attention-is-all-you-need) in [DyNet](https://github.com/clab/dynet)

 This project aims to develop a simplified, easy-to-use implementation of Transformer architecture.
 However, it still has all necessary functionalities to build a complete sequence to sequence system.
+Currently, Transformer-DyNet supports to build: 1) NMT models (or other sequence-to-sequence models); 2) purely-attentive LM.

 ### Dependencies